mphowardlab/essential-math/multivariable-calculus/manipulating-derivatives.md

 \d{U} = (c_P - PV\alpha_V)\d{T} + V(P\kappa_T - T\alpha_V)\d{P}
 \end{equation}

-This total differential is now suitable for integration with respect to $T$ and $P$ using only measurable quantities!
+This total differential is now suitable for integration with respect to *T* and *P* using only measurable quantities!
 ```